All Episodes

 Your friend, the domestic terrorist Bill Ayers, was once photographed in the New York Times proudly standing on an American flag.

-I mean, we've the New York Times has had pictures of Muslims burning Bibles and standing on the American flag in Gaza and elsewhere.
+I mean, the New York Times has had pictures of Muslims burning Bibles and standing on the American flag in Gaza and elsewhere.

 And this has not incited Americans to riot.